Tuchel urges patience over Neymar return

 "It's been several games that we have only 14 or 15 players with us and it's not a pleasant situation."

-The runaway Ligue 1 leaders beat Dijon and Marseille before the international break and Tuchel wants to see his side pick up where they left off.
+The runaway Ligue 1 leader beat Dijon and Marseille before the international break and Tuchel wants to see his side pick up where it left off.

 "A Ligue 1 match after a break is always a little complicated," he said.
 "Not only because of the absentees but it is always difficult to find the style, the rhythm.